 Logitech Trackman Marble Mouse

 Logitech Trackman Marble really looks like a “mouse”.
 It has ambidextrous design so it means you can use it with your either hands.
 It is designed to keep your hand comfortable and supported even you use it for long hours.
 Logitech Trackman has a large trackball to control the cursor with less movement.
 It has a stable base to reduce wrist fatigue which is really important for carpal tunnel sufferers.
 You can move the cursor quickly and smoothly without moving your hand or wrist.

 This “odd” but “functional” gadget has two control buttons and a giant trackball.
 That is all.
 There are lots of carpal tunnel sufferers who are happy with the results of Logitech Trackman Marble.
 It feels comfortable and “high quality” in your hand and it has a “reasonable” price tag.
-You can read the user reviews and learn more about it by clicking this link to visit its product page on Amazon.
+You can read the user reviews and learn more about it by;

 3M Ergonomic Optical Mouse

 3M Ergonomic Mouse has a really different design than its competitors.
 It looks like a “joystick” from 80’s and you use your thumb to left click or right click.
 This mouse has earned an ease-of-use commendation from the Arthritis Foundation.
 Its vertical grip design keeps your hand and wrist at a neutral angle and this is crucial for carpal tunnel sufferers.
 Unlike traditional mice, using 3M ergonomic mouse “protects” the carpal tunnel area from pressing against the desk.